Soy sauce is an essential Asian condiment that has been around for centuries. The use of soy sauce In Asia food dates back over 1000 years.

 Koi Fish Symbolism And Meaning Defined

 Many Koi Fish swim in a pond near my house in Hanoi, Vietnam.
 The Koi fish were put there purposely as a sign of good luck.
 The Koi fish have many symbols, from their color to the fish itself.
 The fish can bring you positive energy, good luck, and fortune.
-That is why the Koi fish remains a prevalent fish in Asia and worldwide.
+That is why the Koi fish remains prevalent in Asia and worldwide.

-Soy Sauce Ingredients, MSG And Other Facts
+Soy Sauce Ingredients, MSG, And Other Facts

 What Soy Sauce Do The Japanese Use?